SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 For a **very long time**, I have been trying to create the perfect setup for note taking in general (but more specifically, for **math**).
-Before, I used to use [notion](https://notion.so) to take my notes, which was okay, but I wanted something much more productive.
+Before, I used to use <a class="center after" href="https://www.notion.com">notion</a> to take my notes, which was okay, but I wanted something much more productive.
 And thus, my system was **BORN**!

 Here is how some of my notes look like (I am still working on getting the pictures for this.
 Until then, you can wait 😢):